openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/cerebellumInterpositusNucleus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Cerebellum interpositus nucleus' is a nucleus of cerebellar nuclear complex.
+   :definition: Is a nucleus of cerebellar nuclear complex. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0004073)]
-   :description: The nucleus composed of the globose and emoliform nuclei of the cerebellum; in some mammalian species the globose nucleus is not distinguishable
+   :description: The nucleus composed of the globose and emoliform nuclei of the cerebellum; in some mammalian species the globose nucleus is not distinguishable. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0004073)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0105602
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0004073#interpositus-nucleus
    :name: cerebellum interpositus nucleus